monopole/https/README.md

 ### Chains of trust

-In the above, Bob mentions himself (Bob) in the text blob as the certificate issuer (signer).
-Cindy, who has Bob's public key but not Alice's, verifies that this certificate hasn't been tampered with, and obtains Alices public key from the certificate so that she can encrypt messages directly to Alice.
+In the above, Bob specifies himself in the text blob as the certificate creator/signer.
+Cindy, who has Bob's public key but not Alice's, verifies that this certificate hasn't been tampered with, and obtains Alice's public key from the certificate so that she can encrypt messages directly to Alice.

 Now consider Don, Dan or Dave.
 Assume that they have